hagarbi/AndroidStore/README.md

         <activity android:name="com.soomla.store.StoreActivity" />

-3. Create your own implementation of IStoreAssets in order to describe the UI template, your store's art and meta-data.
-Initialize StorageManager with the class you just created:
+3. Create your own implementation of IStoreAssets in order to describe your specific game's assets.
+Initialize StoreController with the class you just created:

+ `StoreController.getInstance().initialize(getApplicationContext(),
- `StorageManager.getInstance().initialize(getApplicationContext(), new YourStoreAssetsImplementation());`
+                                           new YourStoreAssetsImplementation(),

-4. Decide where in your code you want to open the store and put this code there.
-This loads the store's activity in order to let the user purchase virtual items.:

-        Intent intent = new Intent(getApplicationContext(), StoreActivity.class);
-        Bundle bundle = new Bundle();
-        bundle.putString("publicKey", "[Your Google Play public key here]");
-        intent.putExtras(bundle);
-        startActivityForResult(intent, 0);
+                                           "YOUR PUBLIC KEY FROM GOOGLE PLAY",
+                                           false);`

+And that's it !

 Security
 ---